Las Vegas Charitable Giving And Charitable Trust Lawyers

 What Are The Requirements For A Charitable Trust?

-To establish a charitable trust in Nevada, it must comply with IRS tax code, as trusts can affect estate taxes and are not automatically tax-exempt.
-You must fund the trust with financial or tangible assets, appoint a trustee to manage distributions and designate a charity and potentially a beneficiary to receive those distributions.
+To establish a charitable trust in Nevada, it must comply with the IRS tax code, as trusts can affect estate taxes and are not automatically tax-exempt.
+You must fund the trust with financial or tangible assets, appoint a trustee to manage distributions, and designate a charity and potentially a beneficiary to receive those distributions.

 Contact Us Today For A Free Consultation